Use the arrows to control the slideshowPrev Next

 Meet Our Clinical Team:

-Gayle Brooks, PhD, CEDS, is Vice President and Chief Clinical Officer for The Renfrew Center.
-Dr. Brooks leads the Renfrew Clinical Excellence Board and the Clinical Training Department.
+Gayle Brooks, PhD, CEDS-S, is Vice President and Chief Clinical Officer for The Renfrew Center.
+Dr. Brooks leads the Renfrew Clinical Excellence Board and the Clinical Training Department, and also serves as Co-Chair for Renfrew's Diversity and Inclusion Task Force.
 She has clinical and administrative oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, IL, NC, and TN.
 For the past 30 years, she has treated patients from diverse backgrounds who suffer from eating disorders.
 Dr. Brooks served as the eating disorders specialist in the HBO film Thin, has appeared on Good Morning America and has been featured in the following publications: The New York Times, People Magazine, Essence Magazine and Perspectives, The Renfrew Center Foundation’s journal for professionals.
 A frequent presenter at conferences and workshops, Dr. Brooks speaks on topics such as the treatment of the complex patient, eating disorders and cultural diversity, the interplay between eating disorders and trauma, and eating disorders in mid-life women.
 Dr. Brooks is a member of the iaedp Board of Directors and former Co-Chair of the Academy of Eating Disorders Diversity Special Interest Group.

 Heather P. Maio, PsyD, is a licensed psychologist who serves as Assistant Vice President of Clinical and Admission Services for The Renfrew Centers and Clinical Director of The Renfrew Center of Florida.
 Dr. Maio received her B.S. in Psychology from Florida Atlantic University and her PsyD in Clinical Psychology from Nova Southeastern University in Fort Lauderdale, Florida.
 She completed her Pre-Doctoral Residency at the University of Massachusetts Medical School, Worchester State Hospital, and her Post-Doctoral Residency at The Renfrew Center of Florida (specializing in the treatment of eating disorders and their co-morbid pathologies).
 Dr. Maio has extensive experience working with adolescents, adults, couples, and families.
 Her special interests include the treatment of eating disorders, substance use, relationship issues, women’s issues, and Motivational Interviewing.
 Dr. Maio maintains a private practice in Boca Raton, Florida, and presents trainings and webcasts frequently on eating disorders and related topics including the need for eating disorder awareness and advocacy for access to treatment.